Wholesale: Products & Services

 Product Description

-The components that make up the MOE service are:
+The components that make up the Metro Ethernet service are:

-• Network Interface (NI): The point that your end-user's data transmission enters the network that supports MOE.
-It is the point of interconnection between Qwest's communication facility and your end-user's terminal equipment.
+• Network Interface (NI): The point that your end-user’s data transmission enters the network that supports Metro Ethernet.
+It is the point of interconnection between CenturyLink’s communication facility and your end-user’s terminal equipment.

-• Access Link: A MOE Access Link connects a customer facility at the NI to an Ethernet port on the MOE network with a standard optical or copper connection.
+• Access Link: A Metro Ethernet Access Link connects a customer facility at the NI to an Ethernet port on the Metro Ethernet network with a standard optical or copper connection.

-• MOE Port: MOE Port is an Ethernet port that is the physical entry point to the shared Metro Optical Ethernet Network.
-Virtual Local Area Networks (VLANs) Ethernet Virtual Connections (EVCs) originate and terminate on a MOE Port.
-Customers may choose to connect to a 10/100 or 1,000Mbps port on the Company network.
+• Metro Ethernet Port: Metro Ethernet Port is an Ethernet port that is the physical entry point to the shared Metro Optical Ethernet Network.
+Virtual Local Area Networks (VLANs) Ethernet Virtual Connections (EVCs) or Operator Virtual Connections (OVCs) originate and terminate on a Metro Ethernet Port.
+Customers may choose to connect to a 10/100, 1,000Mbps or 10 Gbps port on the Company network.

-• Bandwidth Profile: The Bandwidth Profile is bandwidth provisioned over the MOE Port.
+• Bandwidth Profile: The Bandwidth Profile is bandwidth provisioned over the Metro Ethernet Port.

 • 1,000 Mbps Ports: 10 Mbps, 20 Mbps, 30 Mbps, 40 Mbps, 50 Mbps, 60 Mbps, 70 Mbps, 80 Mbps, 90 Mbps,100 Mbps, 200 Mbps, 300 Mbps, 400 Mbps, 500 Mbps, 600 Mbps, 700 Mbps, 800 Mbps, 900 Mbps and 1,000 Mbps